wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==

+= 2.2.9 - Released on 07 December 2023 =
+* Support : Compatibility With Latest WP(6.4.1) and WC(8.3.1)
+* Support : Compatibility With Cart and Checkout Block.

 = 2.2.8 - Released on 08 November 2023 =
 * Enhancement: Work Of the all Popup (PRO)